vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** This operation has an all or nothing approach, a user must complete a valid agreement and consent to all values in order to complete the session.
-If a user chooses to reject the terms the payment will not be processed.
-Unless the whole flow is completed, this will be handled as regular a failed agreement by the recurring APIs
+If a user chooses to reject the terms the agreement will not be processed.
+Unless the whole flow is completed, this will be handled as a regular failed agreement by the recurring APIs.

 Once the user completes the session a unique identifier `sub` can be retrieved in the agreement details [`GET:/v2/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement) endpoint alongside the full URL to Userinfo.

 Example `sub` and `userinfoUrl` format: